bashix-spec/bashix/README.md

   - We also run the [Smoosh][] test suite, linked from our [quality page](https://oils.pub/release/latest/quality.html)
 - Can tests be shared across shell implementations?
-  - What's the sucess criteria?  *Bash oracle mode* versus *Assertions*
+  - What's the success criteria?  *Bash oracle mode* versus *Assertions*
   - What's the format of the tests, and the protocol?  e.g. `$SH` vs. `$TEST_SHELL`
 - Can we agree on what the shell language is?
   - It's not just POSIX anymore!